edgedb/edgedb/docs/stdlib/math.rst

     :index: round

-    Returns a numerical value with ``x`` rounded down to its nearest integer:
+    Returns the given numeric value rounded down to its nearest integer.

     .. code-block:: edgeql-repl